PlayboyPrime/ModalMod/Explanations.md

 This category contains options that will happen after a modal has been submitted.

-## Variables you can use in sendMessage.channelId and sendEmbed.channelId:
+## Variables you can use in sendMessage.channelId & sendEmbed.channelId % sendEmbed.channelId:

 |Variable|Channel|
 |--------|-----------|